 But how much money?

-Roadnet Telematics gives you the ability to track drivers and vehicles in real-time for the low price of $29/month.
+Roadnet Telematics gives you the ability to track drivers and vehicles in real-time for as low as $24.95/month.
 Plus with Omnitracs, you don’t need to pay for hardware.

 When it comes to fleet management, the worst thing you can do is work hard with the wrong tools.
 You’re basically working blindfolded.
 You don’t even know why your cost-cutting measures aren’t working because you can’t even tell if the blade is upside down.

 Now What If Managers Stay In Their Offices More?